xwmx/nb/README.md

-  init         Initialize the first notebook. list         List notes in the current notebook. ls           List notebooks and notes in the current notebook. move         Move a note to a different notebook. notebooks    Manage notebooks. open         Open a bookmarked web page or notebook folder, or edit a note. peek         View a note, bookmarked web page, or notebook in the terminal. plugins      Install and uninstall plugins and themes. remote       Get, set, and remove the remote URL for the notebook. rename       Rename a note. run          Run shell commands within the current notebook. search       Search notes. settings     Edit configuration settings.
+  init         Initialize the first notebook. list         List notes in the current notebook. ls           List notebooks and notes in the current notebook. move         Move or rename a note. notebooks    Manage notebooks. open         Open a bookmarked web page or notebook folder, or edit a note. peek         View a note, bookmarked web page, or notebook in the terminal. plugins      Install and uninstall plugins and themes. remote       Get, set, and remove the remote URL for the notebook. run          Run shell commands within the current notebook. search       Search notes. settings     Edit configuration settings.